 The Wampanoag Indian Tribe and the men and women who created the first New England Colony are honored in several historic mansions, museums, and monuments in this seaside city southeast of Boston.
 But Plymouth, Massachusetts, is also home to a little piece of 20th-century history: just north of Plymouth Rock, visitors may see the city’s 9/11 Memorial.
 Additionally, there are many different accommodation alternatives, from charming bed and breakfasts to elegant historic hotels.

 Salem was founded in 1626, enticing visitors interested in learning about anything from witches and pirates to Colonial and maritime history.
-This town on Massachusetts’ northern shore is most known for its links to the Salem witch trials, which interested tourists can learn about at the Salem Witch Museum.
+Moreover, this town on Massachusetts’ northern shore is most known for its links to the Salem witch trials, which interested tourists can learn about at the Salem Witch Museum.
 The Witch House, the New England Pirate Museum, and the Salem Maritime National Historic Site are other famous historical sights.